jhkeselman/RBE470x-project_team01/team01/report2.md

 ## 3. Experimental Evaluation

+During and after training the Q(a,s) function, notable emergent behaviors were observed.
+These include:
+- Always having a bomb placed- the system learned that this maximizes the rewards given for exploding walls and monsters.
+- Breaking through walls tends to happen on the edges of the field- this is inferred to be a result of avoiding the monster, as the edge of the field is often the farthest distance from the monster.
+- Field "cycling"- due to bomb placement and then subsequent avoidance, the character often takes a cyclical path through the field as it places bombs and runs from them.
+This is comounded by the typical wall openings at the edges of the field and perpetual bomb placement.
+- Monster migration- there is less incentive to, and a lack of a mechanism for, purposefully exploding a monster.
+This results in many cases where the character evades the monster until it makes its way to the top of the map, at which point the character can exit.

 ### 3.1 Variant 1:
 For training on a copy of variant 1, our character survived [a] trials out of [b] total trials, for a survival rate of [c].
 ### 3.2 Variant 2: